 Doctor, dental or other appointments should be made after class or clinical hours.
 If, under extenuating circumstances, the student must attend an appointment during class hours, the student is expected to notify the Instructor, in writing, prior to making the appointment.
 NOTE: The student will be training in a Healthcare facility.
 Therefore, if the student presents with contagious symptoms, s/he is strongly advised to stay home and rest.
+If the student comes to class, s/he must wear a mask unless eating or drinking.
 Examples of contagious symptoms include:

-- Fever greater than 100° F - Excessive cold symptoms (drippy nose and eyes, sneezing) - Skin eruptions, or recent and/or draining wounds on hands or arms.
+- Fever greater than 100° F - Excessive cold symptoms (drippy nose and eyes, sneezing, coughing) - Skin eruptions, or recent and/or draining wounds on hands or arms.